ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

 via the memory subsystem of ReconOS.

 ## Setup ReconOS
-As a first step you should inform you about the general ideas behind ReconOS and its architecture.

 At first you should think about a directory structure you want to use.
-As starting point you can use the following one used in this guide:
+As a starting point you can use the following one, we will assume in the later steps:

 ```
 $HOME/reconos = $WD